Paris menswear: fashion becomes psychedelic and globe-trotting - ExBulletin

 This season, Bret Easton Ellis’ American Psycho spawned an amusing, if sometimes overly literal, take on themes from the famous tale of a deranged, murderous executive — perhaps inhabiting every American business man (suggests the writer).

-A white shirt look was accessorized with killer black shiny gloves, while a double-breasted woolen jacket with full shoulders and a long androgynous full skirt reminiscent of the 1980s was worn on a model with (faux ) blood splatter on the face.
+A white shirt look was accessorized with killer black shiny gloves, while a double-breasted wool jacket with full shoulders and a long, full androgynous skirt evoking the 1980s was worn on a model with (faux ) blood splatter on the face.

 The drape – a torch-red cloth waving tightly over the body – was reminiscent of the cellophane in which killer Patrick Bateman wrapped his victims.